adamatan/adamatan/README.md

 # Hi!

-My name is Adam Matan, and I am looking for a technical leadership role (Technical Team Lead, VP R&D or alike) in a startup in Tel Aviv.
+My name is Adam Matan, and I am looking for a technical leadership role (Technical Team Lead, VP R&D or alike) in a growing startup in Tel Aviv.

 <img src="profile.jpg"
      alt="Profile image - Adam Matan"
      height="300px" />

 # What do I do?
 I am a team leader, ex-CTO, Backend developer, and public speaker.
 I build end-to-end apps using modern cloud tools - from Docker containers to Serverless functions and Infrastructure as code (IaC) tools.
-I am a polyglot, but my favorite language is Python.
+I am a polyglot, but my favourite language is Python.

 # What do I bring to the table?
 * **Team and Business**: As former CTO and DevRel, I understand business goals and build productive communication between the dev team, company leadership, and customers.
 Experienced in working with developers and partners in the US.